jeromeetienne/blog.jetienne.com/source/_posts/2014-02-12-webaudiox-a-dry-library-for-webaudio-api.markdown

 ```

 Additionally there is ```WebAudiox.loadBuffer.inProgressCount```.
-it is counter of all the .loadBuffer in progress.
+It is counter of all the .loadBuffer in progress.
-it useful to know is all your sounds as been loaded.
+It is useful to know that all your sounds have been loaded.

 # Conclusion